- Write a summary of three significant points that you find most interesting in the final chapter of If This is Your Land, Where are Your Stories?

 Chamberlin, J. Edward.
-If This is Your Land, Where are Your Stories?
-Finding Common Ground.
-Toronto: Random House of Canada Limited, 2003.
+If This Is Your Land, Where Are Your Stories?: Finding Common Ground.
+Toronto: Vintage Canada, 2004.
 Print.